EiJhonatan/EiJhonatan/README.md

 <h3 align=center>About[en-us]</h3>

 <p>
-🟠 Hello, my name is Jhonatan, I became interested in the area of ​​game development at the age of 13, after that I tried different areas of technology such as software, web and now at the age of 20 I am studying Systems Analysis and Development at UNINTER.
+🟧 Hello, my name is Jhonatan, I became interested in the area of ​​game development at the age of 13, after that I tried different areas of technology such as software, web and now at the age of 20 I am studying Systems Analysis and Development at UNINTER.
 </p>
 <p>
-🔹I really like learning new things, and I'm always looking for something new to know.
+🟧I really like learning new things, and I'm always looking for something new to know.
 </p>

 <h2 align="center"> ⚒️ Habilidades / Hardskills</h2>
 <h3 align="center"> Linguagens </h3>

 <div align="center">